Marijuana Withdrawal: Symptoms, Timeline & Treatment

 The symptoms described by the American Psychiatric Association indicate that the most salient symptoms of withdrawal will present themselves in individuals who use marijuana daily or nearly daily for at least a few months.

-If you believe you or someone you love may be struggling with a marijuana addiction and need help, call us today at to tell us your story and discuss your options.
-The cost of addiction treatment should never be a barrier to getting the help you need.
+If you believe you or someone you love may be struggling with a marijuana addiction and need help, call us today at The cost of addiction treatment should never be a barrier to getting the help you need.
 American Addiction Centers is in-network with a variety of insurance providers, use our online verification form below.

 Take Our Marijuana Addiction Self-Assessment